swiftlang/swift-org-website/.github/PULL_REQUEST_TEMPLATE.md

-**Note**: If the PR involves a blog post we have a [separate governance process](https://www.swift.org/website-governance/#blog-posts-governance) for this.
+**Note**: Please ensure that any PRs follow the Swift.org [governance process](https://www.swift.org/website-governance/).
+If the PR involves a blog post we have a [separate governance process](https://www.swift.org/website-governance/#blog-posts-governance) for this.
 You must submit your post to the Website Workgroup for approval first.
 Any posts that have not followed this process will automatically be rejected.

 _[One line description of your change]_